BWH Sleep Disorders Service:

 The division has over 50 faculty and more than 20 postdoctoral fellows who are jointly appointed by the Departments of Medicine and Neurology.
 In addition, the division has a large number full-time support staff (i.e., administrative staff, technical staff, research assistants, research technicians, graduate students, and student research technicians).
 It also continues to run a renowned program of training in sleep, circadian, and respiratory neurobiology funded by the NIH/NHLBI National Center for Sleep Disorders Research, with 13 trainee slots.

 In 2008, the American Academy of Sleep Medicine (AASM) recognized one of the division’s predecessors (BWH Department of Medicine, Division Sleep Medicine) as an AASM Comprehensive Academic Sleep Program of Distinction.
-This is one of the first such programs in the country, and is awarded to academic sleep programs that have demonstrated excellence through compliance with rigorous standards in the areas of clinical service, educational mission, and research accomplishments.
+This was one of the first such programs in the country, and is awarded to academic sleep programs that have demonstrated excellence through compliance with rigorous standards in the areas of clinical service, educational mission, and research accomplishments.

 The clinical sleep center, which is accredited by the AASM, encompasses outpatient clinics at BWH Faulkner and South Shore Hospital, sleep laboratory at BWH Faulkner and South Shore Hospital, the BWH Home Sleep Testing Program, and inpatient consultation services at BWH.
 In addition, there is a Brigham and Women's Hospital affiliated clinic and sleep laboratory at Harbor Medical Associates in Weymouth.
 The division’s clinicians work collaboratively with a large team of clinical specialists, including psychologists, dentists, otolaryngologists, maxillofacial surgeons, and psychiatrists.
 Also available are other ancillary personnel to assist with acclimatization to positive airway pressure and other devices.
 As clinically indicated, sleep studies can be performed in our fully equipped sleep laboratories or in the home.